hriddle/slackbot_example/README.md

 #### Purpose
-Current purpose of this bot is to send a stand up reminder at 08:05:30 with 3 random names to determine who will run the morning stand up.
+Current purpose of this bot is to send a stand up reminder at 08:05:30 with 4 random names to determine the host, scribe, and backups for office wide morning stand up.

 #### How to interact with the bot